imavi831/Movie-Recomend-Stream/README.md

 # Objective
 The Movie Recommendation Model is a machine learning-based system that takes a movie title as input and provides 5 movie recommendations based on it.
 Additionally, the model also offers direct streaming links for these recommended movies, leveraging publicly available sources.
 The model utilizes a dataset from Kaggle, which is limited to movies released up until the year 2015.

+# problem aimed to solve

+1. **Information Overload:** With the vast amount of movie choices available, users often struggle to narrow down their options and find movies that match their preferences.
+This problem aims to simplify the selection process by providing personalized movie recommendations.

+2. **Discoverability:** Many great movies often go unnoticed because users are unaware of their existence.
+This project addresses discoverability issues by recommending movies that users might not have otherwise encountered.

+3. **Streamlining the Streaming Process:** Finding legitimate streaming links for movies can be time-consuming and frustrating.
+This objective seeks to simplify the process by providing direct streaming links to recommended movies, making it easier for users to access and enjoy their chosen films.

 # Tools & Technologies Used
 ![image](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEisMIVHbKjYAF3lQvTF9suc_QjNLS-SoQuykTbyjoZmyfoM2C9V5vsW12Dvt-hOsUT8GrfJ1aWuGPdbf9pOeZD204T_VUT3G1ckiy5OzxOaAVJngclB_H8IY6vzLiRti4qoFjIsZ8CImcLKrs4sM9BLY-t6ynUsyZ0Ly7ZXpT3j26hgWYocU0ioFbEY/s16000/Untitled%20design%20(6).png)